Updated: Apr 11

-For the next installment of the Pro Insight Q&A series presented by Babcock Hoops, we have Sadraque Nganga, from Luanda, Angola:
+For the next installment of the Pro Insight Q&A series, we present Sadraque Nganga, from Luanda, Angola:

 Sadraque Nganga: Sometimes people say I look good, sometimes they say I look bad, but yeah it’s ok.

 PI: Can you share a little bit about your background?

 SN: I’m from Angola, and now I live in Arizona.
 I come here for school and basketball, yeah that’s it.

 PI: Do any of your family members play sports?

 SN: I have one sister that’s younger, she plays basketball.
 She’s 13 years old.
 She’s tall, like 6’4.
 My grandpa is tall, too.

 PI: How long have you been playing basketball?

 SN: I started to play basketball in 2016...at first I played soccer and my dad told me I’m too tall for soccer.
 Yeah the first time I played basketball I didn’t like to play basketball, but I keep going, and most people ask me “when did you start to play basketball?” and I say that “I started to play in 2016” and they say, “oh, you’re too good” and I keep going and now I love basketball.